omriiii/Markup-Standard-Style/README.md

 * `src` will include all of the files of the project before compilation and concatnation.
 * `dist` will include only concatnated and compiled assets.
 Do not include SASS files.

-Things to think about:
-* Different html pages that are included in the website. includes directory maybe? (things like navbar.html)

 Example:
 ```
 //root